 Section 7.3.
 Administration.
 The Managing Editor shall have primary responsibility for administration of elections.

 Section 7.4.
 Notice and Statements of Interest.
-The Managing Editor shall make reasonable efforts to notify all members of all open positions and solicit statements of interest at least five days before an election.
+The Managing Editor shall make reasonable efforts to notify all members of all open positions and solicit statements of interest at least two days before an election.

 - Presidents and Managing Editor.
 The notice(s) shall provide that candidates interested in running for the President or Managing Editor positions mustsubmit to the Managing Editor a statement of interest.
 Any such statement of interest shall be subject to a reasonable word limit determined by the Managing Editor and must be received by a date chosen by the Managing Editor.